 The discoloration from hormonal breakouts that had peppered my chin was ancient history, as were the whispers of fine lines that had started to take up residence on my forehead.
 Save for the faint smattering of freckles across my nose that I've loved since childhood (and were still intact), my skin looked poreless and even.

-After less than a month, the longevity of the Regeneo treatment was undeniable, and my foundation use remained minimal.
-This was because my skincare products worked that much more efficiently; one of the great benefits of a laser treatment is that by resurfacing your skin on such a deep level, it becomes exponentially more absorbent.
+After less than a month, the longevity of the PRP facial was undeniable, and my foundation use remained minimal.
+This was because my skincare products worked that much more efficiently; one of the great benefits of a laser treatment is that by resurfacing your skin on such a deep level, it may become exponentially more absorbent.
 As someone with perpetually dry skin, I found this alone to be remarkable.